mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart.md

 ### 2. Set up jupyter notebook
 A good way to initially explore Vizro-AI is from a Jupyter notebook.
-Activate your previously create virtual environment and install Jupyter using the following command:
+Activate your previously created virtual environment and install Jupyter using the following command:

 ```console
 pip install jupyter